yecril71pl/cpp-docs.pl-pl/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parametry

-*Val*\
+*Użyte*\
-Wartość do przypisania do elementu umieszczona na końcu wektora.
+Wartość do przypisania do elementu dodanego do końca wektora.

 ### <a name="example"></a>Przykład